Skip to main content

 You may be required to use the online EHC hub to add your views, wishes and feelings.

-The local authority will proceed to gather information from education, health and social care professionals to determine what support is needed.
+The local authority will then gather information from education, health and social care professionals to determine what support is needed.

-The local authority will use the information gathered from professionals and make it's decision whether or not to issue a draft education, health and care plan (EHC plan).
+The local authority will use the information gathered from professionals and make its decision whether or not to issue a draft EHC plan.

-If the local authority says no to an EHC plan
+If the local authority refuses to issue an EHC plan:

 If the local authority decide not to issue a draft EHC plan you can appeal this decision.
 The local authority must provide you with your appeal rights which will be explained in the letter informing you of their decision.